Sunny-Master/inventory-master/README.md

 ## Ice Box 🧊

 - [x] Suggestions by Managers for adding or removing an item from inventory
-- [x] Suggestions approval or rejection by Owner which automatically adds or deletes an item in the Inventory
+- [x] Approval or rejection of suggestions by Owner which automatically adds or deletes an item in the Inventory
 - [x] Responsive design
 - [ ] Toggle to different views: Dark-mode and Light-mode
 - [ ] Unified Shopping List: with items automatically added from inventories of a User when quantity goes below a threshold
-- [ ] Unified Shopping List: with items automatically added from inventories of a User when quantity goes below a threshold
-- [ ] Unified Shopping List updation and fulfilment which would automatically update the item quantity in the respective inventory
+- [ ] Unified Shopping List fulfilment which would automatically update the item quantity in the respective inventory
 - [ ] Marketplace to interact with other users to trade for fulfilling the items in the shopping list

 ## Attributions